Alcibiades-Capital/valorem-website/site/_docs/clear-litepaper.md

 ## Introduction

-In this paper, we present [Valorem](https://valorem.xyz/) Clear, an option contract clearing and settling system implemented for the
+In this paper, we present [Valorem](https://valorem.xyz/) Clear, an option contract clearing and settlement system implemented for the
 [Ethereum Virtual Machine](https://ethereum.github.io/yellowpaper/paper.pdf).
 The design of the Valorem Options protocol aims to provide superior